 Factory Farms Threaten Public Health

 Factory farms contribute to the rise of antibiotic-resistant bacteria.
 Every single day, factory farms feed animals routine, low doses of antibiotics to prevent disease in filthy, crowded living conditions.
-In fact, 80% of the antibiotics used in the U.S. are by agriculture.
-Overuse of antibiotics creates conditions for bacteria to develop resistance to them, and when these antibiotic-resistant bacteria spread to humans either in our food supply, via animal to human transfer on farms, or through contaminated waste they can cause serious or even deadly antibiotic-resistant infections in people.
+In fact, 80% of the antibiotics used in the U.S. are for agricultural uses.
+Overuse of antibiotics creates conditions that fuel the rise of antibiotic resistant bacteria. , When these antibiotic resistant bacteria spread to humans through our food supply, via animal to human transfer on farms, or through contaminated waste they can cause serious or even deadly antibiotic-resistant infections in people.
 Over two million Americans suffer from an antibiotic-resistant infection every year, and 23,000 people die.
 The FDA has known about the misuse of antibiotics since the 1970s, but has not required factory farms to stop this dangerous practice.

 Factory Farms Create Food Safety Risks

 The stressful, crowded conditions in factory farms make it easy for disease to spread which can also lead to food safety risks.
 When thousands of beef cattle are packed into feedlots full of manure, bacteria can get on their hides and then into slaughterhouses where bacteria on even one animal can contaminate thousands of pounds of meat.
 In 2010, the crowded, unsanitary conditions at two Iowa egg companies caused a recall of more than half a billion potentially Salmonella-tainted eggs.

 What’s worse is that our government, at the urging of the biggest companies, is trying to essentially deregulate the inspection system for meat and poultry by allowing company inspectors to replace government inspectors, and allowing companies to increase line speeds making it nearly impossible to ensure that all birds and carcasses are closely inspected before heading to processing.